gmelodie/pollex/README.md

 *Pollex* was originally developed as a didactic project in an undergraduate course on Open Source Systems for Computer Science / Engineering students at University of São Paulo, with support of the ICMC Open Source Competence Center.

+As of today, the project is still under alpha release.

 ## Quick start

 - **Features and general information**